poldrack/pytest_tutorial/README.md

 ## Test 5: Parametric tests

 Sometimes we wish to test a function across multiple values of a parameter.
 For example, let's say that we want to make sure that our function works for response times that are coded either in seconds or milliseconds.
-We can run the same test with different parameters in pytest using the ``@pytest.mark.parametrize`` decorator.
+We can run the same test with different parameters in pytest using the ``@pytest.mark.parametrize`` decorator ([test_5_parametric.py](tests/test_5_parametric.py)).

     @pytest.mark.parametrize("meanRT, sdRT, meanAcc",